Read This First

 Prompt 2: Provide 3 hypothetical cases in which a trimodal distribution might be found.

-The section turns on Academic Performance Across Three Different Teaching Methods and Employee Satisfaction Across Three Company Branches.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Academic Performance Across Three Different Teaching Methods and Employee Satisfaction Across Three Company Branches in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Academic Performance Across Three Different Teaching Methods distinct from Employee Satisfaction Across Three Company Branches.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Academic Performance Across Three Different Teaching Methods distinct from Employee Satisfaction Across Three Company Branches.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 A large school conducts an experiment to compare the effectiveness of three different teaching methods for a mathematics course: traditional lectures, blended learning, and self-paced online instruction.